jisuansiwei2017/SDCT-2017-Fall/src/group2/JackCompiler/README.md

 cd <this git repo>
 javac -d ./out/shell/ ./src/JackCompiler/*.java
 cd ./out/shell/
-java JackCompiler.JackAnalyzer ../../test/test.jack ../../test/test.xml
+java JackCompiler.JackAnalyzer ../../test/Test.jack ../../test/Test.xml
 cd ../../
 ```

 This module implements the `JackAnalyzer` in textbook on pp.208-209.
 It reads a `.jack` file, parses it, and output an `.xml` file.

+This module is finished, but is still under test.

-## `JackCodeGenerator` Module (developing)
+## `JackCodeGenerator` Module

-Developing using recursive-descent.
+Developed using recursive-descent.
 It should be able to generate a `.vm` file from an input `.xml` file.

 Run the unit test without IntelliJ IDEA: